…or ELITE simply rulez!! 😀

 Before powering it on, I wanted to make sure that PSU is working properly.
 PSUs in Beeb and Master use caps that tend to explode and are worth checking before supplying power to it.
 My unit confirmed that.
 I had to replace these caps which was an easy job.

-Wendell asked me to try making this unit usable in the US and in the EU.
+Wendell asked me to try making this unit usable in the US and the EU.
 This simply means that PSU has to be a bit more flexible and should accept 110VAC/60HZ (USA) and 230VAC/50Hz (EU)

 I was very lucky because this BBC had a San Hua Tien PSU inside and it turned out that it supports both working modes depending on a jumper setting.

 I’ve simply added some wires and a switch.
-I only had to make a nice hole in PSUs metal case and I was golden 🙂
+I only had to make a nice hole in the PSUs metal case and I was golden 🙂